A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

-Similarly to the case with separable functions discussed in Section~\ref{sub:separable}, we can control the size of the DD constructed via Algorithms~\ref{alg:nonseparable DD} by adjusting the number of sub-domain partitions and employing a merging operation.
-In particular, Algorithm~\ref{alg:relaxed nonseparable DD} incorporates a merging oracle after the nodes in each DD layer are created to ensure that the prescribed width limit is satisfied.
-The correctness of this algorithm in providing a relaxation for the convex hull of the solution set described by a non-separable function is established in Theorem~\ref{thm:nonseparable relaxed 2}.
+Algorithm~\ref{alg:relaxed nonseparable DD} incorporates a merging oracle after the nodes in each DD layer are created to ensure that the prescribed width limit is satisfied. \black{The proof of correctness follows a construction similar to that in the proof of Proposition~\ref{prop:nonseparable convex hull}, with the additional step of accounting for the impact of merging on node state values.} The correctness of this algorithm in providing a relaxation for the convex hull of the solution set described by a non-separable function is established in Theorem~\ref{thm:nonseparable relaxed 2}.
 This method is further illustrated in Example~\ref{ex:nonseparable2}.

 \begin{theorem} Consider $\mc{G} = \left\{\vc{x} \in \prod_{i=1}^{n} \mc{D}_i \, \middle| \, g(\vc{x}) \leq b \right\}$ with $g(\vc{x}) = \sum_{j=1}^q g_j(\vc{x}_{H_j})$ where $g_j(\vc{x}_{H_j}):\Re^{|H_j|} \to \Re$ is a non-separable function that contains variables with indices in $H_j \subseteq [n]$.
 Let $\mt{D}$ be the DD constructed via Algorithm~\ref{alg:relaxed nonseparable DD} for some sub-domain partitions $\mc{D}^j_i$ with $j \in L_i$ for $i \in [n]$, width limit $\omega$, and merging oracle $\mt{Merge}(\omega,\mt{V})$.
 Then, $\conv(\mathcal{G}) \subseteq \conv(\Sol(\mt{D}))$.\\ \end{theorem}